KaylaPP/SoliCurses-C/README.md

-# SoliCurses-C
+# SoliCurses-C (defunct project; migrated to SoliCurses-Final using C++)

 A remake of SoliCurses in C with improved UI

-This game is compatible with *nix OSes and Windows (with Cygwin)

 Dependencies: